giovancombo/ProteinSecondaryStructurePrediction/README.md

 Some proteins are composed of a very long sequence of amino acids: this could bring some computational problems, due to the $O(n^2)$ complexity of the Transformer, hence these particular proteins are divided in many shorter fragments.
 The longest proteins are segmented into blocks of length $N <<$ n_max, with N chosen accordingly with the available computational resources (at least, $N > 30$).

 ### Some insights about the Architecture
-One thing to note is that PSSMs are *NOT* absolute embeddings: they are **relative** to their positions and the protein itself.
+One thing to note is that PSSMs are *NOT* absolute embedding values: they are **relative** to their mutual positions and in the protein sequence.
 Thus, while implementing the Transformer architecture, it can result more efficient to prefer a **relative positional encoding** strategy (as explained in [this (3)](https://arxiv.org/abs/1803.02155) paper) over the absolute one employed in the [(2)](https://arxiv.org/abs/1706.03762) paper.

 Encoder-Decoder Transformers were originally presented in [(2)](https://arxiv.org/abs/1706.03762) as an Attention-based tool for Sequence-to-Sequence tasks such as Machine Translation.